In our previous article, we provided an introduction to the Voyager program. Today we will discuss the technical details related to the Voyager probe.

 Power Supply: Voyager 1 has three radioisotope thermoelectric generators (RTGs) mounted on a boom.
 They use plutonium-238 as source material.
 The power output of the RTGs is gradually declining over time, due to the 87.7-year half-life of the fuel and degradation of the thermocouples.
 But the RTGs will power some of its operations until 2025.

 Computers: The computer command subsystem (CCS) contains fixed computer programs, such as command decoding, fault-detection and -correction routines, antenna pointing routines, and spacecraft sequencing routines.
 The Attitude and Articulation Control Subsystem (AACS) controls the spacecraft orientation.
-It keeps the high-gain antenna pointing towards the Earth, controls attitude changes, and points the scan platform.
+It keeps the high-gain antenna pointing towards the Earth, controls attitude changes, and points to the scan platform.

 Magnetometer: It is designed to investigate the magnetic fields of Jupiter and Saturn, the interaction of the solar wind with the magnetospheres of these planets, and the magnetic field of interplanetary space.